 BARK of the root used medicinally.
-It is an intense narcotic, and relieves toothache, when placed in the hollow of carious teeth.
-The tincture is often used in the United States instead of opium, quiring a tough wood."
-(Harrison.)
+It is an intense narcotic, and irelieves toothache, when placed in the hollow of carious teeth.
+The 'tincture is often used in the United States instead of opium.

 BARK of the stem, used to intoxicate fish, by pounding it up, and throwing it into the deep part of the stream.
 A decoction of the bark cures the mange in dogs.
 (Barham.)